ivanch/notificc/README.md

 # Notify-Change
 #### Send an email from yourself to yourself when a website changes.

-## to-do:
-* Improve design
-* Ensure integers were put on inputs
-* Handle high ping
-* Handle no internet connection
-* Make checker an Object Oriented Thread with Threading Module
-* Handle errors on the checker thread
-* Documentation
-* Lower the Docker image size

 ## Usage (Docker)
 1. Pull the docker image `docker pull joseivanchechen/notify-change:latest`
 2. Create a docker volume with `docker volume create notify-api`